1Px-Vision/NLP_DL/Project_3_DNN_Speech_Recognizer/README.md

 Feel free to adjust the provided unit values to optimize performance.
 You can modify the value of recur_layers, as long as the final value is greater than 1.
 To quickly verify that you've correctly implemented the additional functionality in deep_rnn_model, ensure that the architecture you specify here matches rnn_model when recur_layers is set to 1.

+### Model 4: Bidirectional RNN with TimeDistributed Dense Layer

+Refer to the Keras documentation to learn more about the Bidirectional wrapper.
+In this architecture, a single bidirectional RNN layer is followed by a TimeDistributed dense layer.
+The advantages of using a bidirectional RNN are well explained in this [paper](https://www.cs.toronto.edu/~hinton/absps/DRNN_speech.pdf).

 ## Included in this repository

 * The code utilized for developing the DDN Speech Recognizer Project